 Iron, steel, glass, and silk were not used in the New World before 1492 (except for occasional use of unsmelted meteoric iron).
 Native copper was worked in various locations in pre-Columbian times, but true metallurgy was limited to southern Mexico and the Andean region, where its occurrence in late prehistoric times involved gold, silver, copper, and their alloys, but not iron.

-Likewise, the National Geographic Society distanced itself from the Book of Mormon by responding to queries as they did below:
+Likewise, the National Geographic Society distanced itself from the Book of Mormon by responding to queries they received as they did below:

 “January 11, 1990